aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

 interface AustralianPostParams {

     /**
-     * Interpreting type for the Customer Information of AustralianPost, default to CustomerInformationInterpretingType.Other\"
+     * Interpreting type for the Customer Information of AustralianPost, default to CustomerInformationInterpretingType.Other */ encodingTable?: CustomerInformationInterpretingType;
-     */
-    encodingTable?: CustomerInformationInterpretingType;